core-wg/resource-directory/draft-ietf-core-resource-directory.md

 : YES

-The following examples shows successful removal of the group from the RD.
+The following examples shows successful removal of the group from the RD with the example location value /rd-group/12.

 ~~~~